16 ways to drive website traffic and increase search ranking

 Ready to maximize the number of people visiting your site each day?
 These highly effective strategies can help.

 Today, we're going to review everything you need to know about SEO in a way that actually makes sense so that you can start improving your website's ranking ASAP.
 No more guessing and no more shots in the dark.
-This information can get you on your way to improving your website traffic, so let's dive in!
+This information can get you on your way to increasing your website traffic, so let's dive in!

 16 tips to drive traffic to your website